MatthewReid854/reliability/docs/Probability plots.rst

 - failures - the array or list of failure times
 - right_censored - the array or list of right censored failure times
-- left_censored - the array or list of left censored failure times
 - fit_gamma - this is only included for Weibull, Gamma, and Exponential probability plots.
 Specify fit_gamma=True to fit the location shifted distribution.
 - h1 and h2 - these are the heuristic constants for plotting positions of the form (k-h1)/(n+h2).
 Default is h1=0.3,h2=0.4 which is the median rank method (same as in Minitab).
 You can specify any heuristic that follows this form.
 For more heuristics, see `wikipedia <https://en.wikipedia.org/wiki/Q%E2%80%93Q_plot#Heuristics>`_.
 - show_fitted_distribution - True/False.
 If True, the fitted distribution will be plotted on the probability plot.
 Defaults to True.
 If you want a probability plot with just the data points and no line for the distribution then set this to False.